Location-Allocation (P-Median)

 Single-Site Relevance

-Section titled “Single-Site Relevance”For evaluating one specific site (14 Wa In Fong East), location-allocation isn’t the right tool directly.
-But it answers a critical question:
+Section titled “Single-Site Relevance”For evaluating one specific site, location-allocation answers a critical question:

 “Is this site in the optimal set?”

-If you run p-median for P=5 branches in Central & Western, and 14 Wa In Fong East doesn’t appear in any solution, that’s a strong signal.
+If you run p-median for P=5 branches in a district, and your target site doesn’t appear in any solution, that’s a strong signal.
 If it consistently appears, that validates the location.

 Strengths & Limitations